 Now more than ever, being comfortable in your home and neighborhood can provide a sense of peace.
 Make sure the area you’re relocating to will work for you and allow you to find that comfort.

 Prepare Yourself and Your Property

 Your children and other family members might not be the only ones struggling with the loss of a home full of memories.
 It’s okay to feel nostalgic as you’re getting ready to leave a home you’ve lived in for many years.
 Before you put your home on the market, make sure to prepare yourself and your home accordingly.
 Have a support system in place, whether it’s your spouse, family, or friends.

 Once you know you’re ready to pull the trigger and put your house up for sale, it’s a good idea to run some routine maintenance first.
 Doing so will allow you to set a fair listing price and you’ll be more likely to get your asking price rather than having to lower your expectations.

 Now might not seem like the time for home maintenance tips, but it’s important to make your home appealing and to make sure the future owners know what they’re getting.
 Everything from applying a fresh coat of paint to the exterior to draining your hot water heater to remove sediment and buildup can boost the listing price of your home and make your potential buyers happy.

 Remember, this is your time.
 Don’t feel pressured or rushed into relocating if you’re not ready.
-You may want to wait until the effects of this pandemic have passed, or you may be eager to get going now.
 If relocating or downsizing is something you’ve been considering for a while, take some of these tips to heart, and enjoy your life as an empty nester in a new, smaller space you can call home.